NoctisLux/kuatools/README.md

 Wrapper for interaction with the terminal
 * write(self, message) writes the message in the terminal followed by an endline
 * __init__(self, programName)
+* end(self) writes a message indicating the program is closing
 * writeWarning(self, warning) writes a more visible message in the terminal for warnings
 * writeError(self, error) writes an error message in a more visible formatting
 * ask(self, prompt) returns the user's input after displaying the prompted message